hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250611679v3-llms-on-support-of-privacy-and-security-of-mobile-apps-state-of-the-.md

 ---
 layout: default
-title: LLMs on support of privacy and security of mobile apps: state of the art and research directions
+title: "LLMs on support of privacy and security of mobile apps: state of the art and research directions"
 ---

 # LLMs on support of privacy and security of mobile apps: state of the art and research directions